Quantum indices and refined enumeration of real plane curves: Introduction.

-The second part of the paper is devoted to applications of the quantum index of real curves introduced in this paper to refined enumerative geometry.
-According to the seminal vision of Lothar G\"ottsche \cite{Go} as well as his recent works in collaboration with Florian Block \cite{BlGo} (in the tropical geometry set-up) and with Vivek Shende \cite{GoSh} (in the set-up of algebraic topology of complex moduli spaces) the number of curves in surfaces may often be viewed as a $q$-number (a Laurent polynomial in $q$ with positive integer coefficients invariant under $q\mapsto\frac 1q$) rather than a bare integer number.
+is invariant of the choice of $\PP$.
+The number $N^{\R}_d$ is thus known as the {\em Welschinger invariant} and is the fundamental notion of real enumerative geometry.
+Itenberg, Kharlamov and Shustin in \cite{IKS1} have established non-trivial lower bounds on $\#({\mathcal S}^{\R}_d)$ with the help of $N^{\R}_d$.

+Both integer numbers $N^{\C}_d$ and $N^{\R}_d$ were simultaneously computed with the help of passing to the tropical limit in \cite{Mi05}.
+Namely, $N^{\C}_d$ and $N^{\R}_d$ can be presented as sums of multiplicities of corresponding tropical curves passing through a generic configuration of points in the tropical plane.
+The tropical curves are the same in both cases, however the rules for defining their $\C$ and $\R$ multiplicities are different, so the sums $N^{\C}_d$ and $N^{\R}_d$ are different as well.

+With the help of this presentation Block and G\"ottsche in \cite{BlGo} have proposed combining the numbers $N^{\C}_d$ and $N^{\R}_d$ into a single number $\ntrop_d$, which is no longer an integer number, but an integer $q$-number (a Laurent polynomial in $q$ with positive integer coefficients invariant under the substitution $q\mapsto\frac 1q$).
 The value at $q=1$ is capable to recover the number of complex curves while the value at $q=-1$ should be capable to recover the number of real curves in the same enumerative problem.
 E.g. there are $q+10+q^{-1}$ many of rational cubic curves passing through 8 generic points in $\rp^2$.
 In the same time there are 12 curves over $\C$ and 8 curves over $\R$ (if we count real curves with the Welschinger sign \cite{We}).

+Conjecturally (see \cite{GoSh}) the $q$-refinement $\ntrop_d$ of the integer number $N^{\C}_d$ agrees with the $\chi_y$-genus refinement of Severi degrees proposed by G\"ottsche and Shende in \cite{GoSh}.
+Also this refinement looks to be at least vaguely resemblant of the refinements of Donaldson-Thomas invariants considered by Kontsevich and Soibelman \cite{KoSo} and Nekrasov and Okounkov \cite{NeOk} in some other frameworks (in particular, for 3-folds).

-The quantum index allows us to obtain a refined enumeration of planar curves entirely within real algebraic geometry with the help of Theorem \ref{Rinv}.
+The quantum index allows us to obtain a refined enumeration of planar curves entirely within classical real algebraic geometry of the plane with the help of Theorem \ref{Rinv}.
 Once again for simplicity we discuss only the special case of the projective plane here in the introduction while in the main body of the paper the theorem is formulated for other toric surfaces as well.